hexydec/agentzero/docs/api.md

 The browser version number

+### `browserreleased`

+The date the browser version was released.

+### `browserstatus`

+The current status of the browser:

+- `canary`: A canary build of the browser
+- `beta`: A beta build of the browser
+- `current`: The browser is the current version
+- `previous`: The browser is a previous version
+- `legacy`: The browser was released more than 3 years ago

+The browser status is determined by the version number and age of the browser, if the browser is more than 3 years old, it is considered legacy.

+### `browserlatest`

+The version number of the latest browser from this vendor.

 ### `language`

 The language code, e.g. `en` or `en-GB`, this will be normalised with lowercase, dash, uppercase format